This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

 "A striking finding was how important CeaseFire loomed in their lives," the researchers stated in the report.
 "Clients noted the importance of being able to reach their outreach worker at critical moments — when they were tempted to resume taking drugs, were involved in illegal activities, or when they felt that violence was imminent."

 CeaseFire also had a positive influence on the violence interrupters themselves.
 The program employed 150, many of whom had been in a gang and served time in prison.
 CeaseFire gave them a job in an environment where persons convicted of crime who have completed any court-ordered punishment have limited opportunities and, the researchers note, "Working for CeaseFire also offered them an opportunity for personal redemption and a positive role to play in the communities where many had once been active in gangs."

 Challenges and Cautions

 Evaluating Chicago CeaseFire was not a neat laboratory experiment.
 Because the program runs in the real world, boundaries were not always clear between CeaseFire neighborhoods and other neighborhoods.
-For example, the violence interrupters had to go where gang members and other potential perpetrators of gun crime (and their potential victims) lived or hung out.
+For example, the violence interrupters had to go where gang members and others with the potential to commit gun crime (and their potential victims) lived or hung out.
 "Spillover" between targeted areas and other areas was inevitable, although the researchers pointed out that this could have resulted in underestimating the program's impact.

 Other programs, such as Project Safe Neighborhoods, were running in and around some of the CeaseFire sites during part of the time the researchers evaluated the program.
 Despite their best efforts to avoid such areas when selecting comparison sites, it was not always possible to do so.
 When this occurred, the researchers stated they were unable to determine empirically that CeaseFire alone was responsible for the decrease in violence.